KubaP/vscode-pink-candy/Highlighting_Examples.md

 # Syntax Highlighting Examples
-Screenshots of syntax highlighting in a selection of languages, with light and dark themes side-by-side.
+Screenshots of syntax highlighting in a selection of languages, with the light and dark themes side-by-side.

 ### Table of Contents
 1. [Rust](#rust)